vicky-hnk/time-flex/README.md

 - **GP-Timeset**: _SE_, _Combined_, _Periodic_, _Locally Periodic_, _Rational Quadratic_.

 ### Add your own dataset
-You can place your datasets in the `src/data/` folder and add the dataset specific parameters in `src/util/dataset_manager.py`.
-The `src/dataloader/timeseries_data_loader.py` script is responsible for loading and preprocessing these datasets.

 To add a new dataset to the project, follow these steps:

 1. **Place the Dataset File:**
    - Place the dataset file in the `src/data/` directory.

 2. **Add Dataset to the _Dataset Manager_ (`src/util/dataset_manager.py`):**
+   - The dataset dictionaries take the dataset name as key and the loader class as value.
    - There are 3 distinct data loaders:
      - **DatasetTimeseries** for most models
      ```python
      considered_datasets = {'traffic': DatasetTimeseries}